Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

 is asymptotically chi-square distributed with degrees of freedom equal to the rank $\ell$ of the matrix $L \Sigma L'$.
-Accordingly, a $p$-value can be found as $p = 1 - F_\ell(\chi_n)$, where $F_l$ is the CDF of the chi-square distribution with $\ell$ degrees of freedom.
-This test can also be considered a generalization of the \citet{DeLong1988} methodology that applies in the nested case when the outcome is dichotomous.
-Finally, when there are $m$ distinct predictors applied to $M$ distinct datasets, the methods described by \citet{Demsar2006} can be used to check for statistically significant differences in $\AGC$.
+Accordingly, $p$-values can be found from the CDF of the chi-square distribution with $\ell$ degrees of freedom.
+This test and its analogue for $\AKC$ also generalize the \citet{DeLong1988} methodology that applies in the nested case when the outcome is dichotomous.